We Would Like To Get To The Bottom Of Cavities

 - Plaque that is left on the teeth consumes the sugars we eat.
 Carbohydrates also break down into simple sugars and feed plaque.
 Acid is the by-product of plaque as it consumes sugar.
 Acid breaks down the tooth enamel by removing minerals and causing small fissures to form.
 This is the first stage of a cavity.
 Now that the protective coating of the outer tooth has been breached, the bacteria and acids can reach the inner portion – the dentin – which is softer and less resistant

 - As tooth decay progresses, the bacteria and acids move toward the centre of your tooth – the soft pulp at the root which houses your tooth’s nerves and blood vessels.
 At this stage, painful symptoms will begin to present themselves.
 Your body may also begin to respond in order to fight the infection, resulting in an abscess.

 How are cavities filled?

 To fill a cavity, Dr Westman will:

-- Composite resin is made up of a mixture of plastic and glass and can be matched to the colour of your natural teeth.
+- Remove the decay from the affected area.
+Then restore the tooth with composite resin filling material.
+Composite is made up of a mixture of plastic and glass and will be best matched to the color of your natural teeth.

 Catch them early

-The sooner you treat a cavity better.
-When a cavity first forms it is often painless – you might not even be aware of it.
+The sooner you treat a cavity the better.
+When a cavity first forms it is painless – you probably won’t be aware of it.
 That’s why it’s so important to schedule regular dental exams.